 Why My Hair Is So Important

 I know that in the beginning of the journey with cancer your entire world seems to disappear as you know it, but eventually things get better and you will be a better person for it.

 Life is amazing and all of us who have to fight even harder to live it and stay in this world will get so much more out of it, we are awesome, we're survivors.
-I love you all!!